jfehlig/LabsConf2020/JourneyToVMsInContainers.md

 related logic extensions to the cluster.
 The CRD essentially registers a new endpoint with the Kubernetes API server.
 Requests against this endpoint are then handled by the logic components, for example virt-api and virt-controller.
-The KubeVirt CRD is rather simple, adding the new endpoint KubeVirt.io
+The KubeVirt CRD is rather simple, adding the new endpoint `KubeVirt.io` with a single API version named `v1alpha3`

 ```yaml
 apiVersion: apiextensions.k8s.io/v1beta1